hazemshaban925/Exclusive-E-Commerce-Website/README.md

-# Exclusive - E-Commerce Web Application
+# Exclusive - E-Commerce Website

 ## 📋 Project Overview
 Exclusive is a modern, responsive e-commerce web application designed to showcase a variety of products across different categories like electronics, fashion, and more.
 This project emphasizes a clean user interface, responsive design, and a smooth browsing experience, demonstrating best practices in front-end web development.